blueOkiris/Open-Tree-GUI/README.md

 # Open-Tree-GUI

+## Description

-A simple GUI system created by layering and combining components
+A simple GUI system utilizing layering and combining components, built on top of SFML